an-anime-team/anime-games-launcher/repository/standards/packages_manifests.md

         size: number
     },

-    // Table of inputs names and hashes of
+    // Table of inputs names and indexes of
-    // imported resources of the current package. inputs?: [name: string]: string,
+    // imported resources of the current package. inputs?: [name: string]: number,

-    // Table of outputs names and hashes of
+    // Table of outputs names and indexes of
-    // exported resources of the current package. outputs?: [name: string]: string
+    // exported resources of the current package. outputs?: [name: string]: number
 };
 ```